Bride of Boogedy

-Bride of Boogedy is a 1987 family film, directed by Oz Scott and written by Michael Janover, which originally aired as an episode of The Disney Sunday Movie.
+Bride of Boogedy is a 1987 American family film, directed by Oz Scott and written by Michael Janover, which originally aired on ABC on April 12, 1987, as an episode of The Disney Sunday Movie.

 The film tells the continuing story of the Davis family and their encounters with an evil 300-year-old ghost in the fictional New England town of Lucifer Falls.
 The film is a sequel to Mr. Boogedy, which aired in 1986.
 The film is available to stream on Disney+.